 Create a connection with your audience by speaking their language, whether through subject or word choice.

-Use slang, idioms, references to create a sense of connection, like this Millenial-flavoured one from the now-defunct Repeller: “3 Instagram-Inspired Interior Design Trends to Buy, Like, Immediately.”
+Use slang, idioms, and references to create a sense of connection, like this Millenial-flavoured one from the now-defunct Repeller: “3 Instagram-Inspired Interior Design Trends to Buy, Like, Immediately.”

 Not your grandma’s headline.